philip-jones/vim-config/README.md

 [VIM and Python - A Match Made in Heaven](https://realpython.com/vim-and-python-a-match-made-in-heaven/)

+Some of the instructions below are taken directly from that article, to allow efficient setup on a new machine.

 # Symlink to the .vimrc file in this git repository

 To allow you to check out this repository in a sensible